 RLI Advocacy Center: Legislative Land Real Estate News

-The RLI Advocacy Center is the industry’s top source for the latest legislative news impacting the land real estate industry.
+The RLI Advocacy Center is the industry’s top source for DC Updates on the latest legislative news impacting the land real estate industry.
 These updates are to keep land professionals and landowners informed about the issues that matter most and impact their business.

 The RLI Board of Directors recently approved the Governmental Affairs Committee request to participate in a broad industry-based coalition to ensure that prior converted cropland (PCC) exclusions are retained in the revision of WOTUS rules.
 PCC are areas that were converted from wetland to non-wetlands for the purposes of agricultural commodity prior to December 1985 […]

 Efforts to repeal and replace the Waters of the US (WOTUS) rule are now complicated by a recent supreme court decision.
 In a 9-0 unanimous opinion on January 22, “the Supreme Court found that while it may not be the most efficient use of judicial resources, there was no question in the law about where challenges […]

 As the New Year begins, I wanted to use this edition of “Inside the Beltway” to share some successes that RLI had in 2017.
 Of, course these victories would not have been possible without the hard work and active engagement of RLI Members with their members of Congress through phone calls, emails, or in-district meetings. […]

 November 21 – In an effort to further ensure the implementation of the 2015 Clean Water Act, also known as Waters of the US (WOTUS Rule), the Environmental Protection Agency (EPA) and the Army Corps of Engineers (Corps) have proposed delaying the rule until 2020.
 “Contrary to prior Supreme Court decisions, the Environmental Protection Agency […]